abhishekdevelops/TO-DO-App/README.md

 ## 📘 Overview
 Local storage is a web browser feature that allows web apps to save key-value data persistently.

-In this TODO application, you'll learn how to:
+In this To-Do application, you'll learn how to:
 - Handle form input
 - Perform CRUD operations
 - Store and retrieve data using `localStorage`